bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 He had had harder problems before, so this just needed a lot of testing.

 He put the apple down, picked up his pencil, and wrote "light ball" in the top of the paper, and "heavy ball" halfway down the paper.
-Then he drew two arrows under section - one horizontal, one vertical - wrote "powder" under the horizontal line, and "height" at the vertical line.
+Then he drew two arrows under each section - one horizontal, one vertical - wrote "powder" under the horizontal line, and "height" at the vertical line.
 He started tapping his pencil at the corner again, as he rested his head in left hand.

 *So, if I use no powder, I won't get anywhere - that's for sure*, he thought to himself, as he made a small cross where the lines met.